nwchemgit/nwchem-wiki/Properties.md

 Following the successful completion of an electronic structure calculation, a Natural Bond Orbital (NBO) analysis may be carried out by providing the keyword `NBOFILE` in the `PROPERTY` directive.
-NWChem will query the rtdb and construct an ASCII file, `<file_prefix>.gen`, that may be used as input to the stand alone version of the NBO program, gennbo.
+NWChem will query the rtdb and construct an ASCII file, *file_prefix*`.gen`, that may be used as input to the stand alone version of the NBO program, GenNBO.
-`<file_prefix>` is equal to string following the `START` directive.
+*file_prefix* is equal to string following the `START` directive.
 The input deck may be edited to provide additional options to the NBO calculation, (see the NBO user's manual for details.)